BijoyBytes/Health-Insurance-cost-Prediction/README.md

-# Health Insurance Cost Prediction
+# Health Insurance Cost Prediction✅

 ### This repository contains a machine learning project for predicting health insurance costs based on various factors such as age, BMI, smoking status, and more.
-The project uses a dataset to train a predictive model for estimating individuals' insurance charges✅📈
+The project uses a dataset to train a predictive model for estimating individuals' insurance charges

 ## Acknowledgements